Engee documentation

 In this case, the gain of the matched filter is 1, so there is no gain in SNR.

-Now we will perform detection and check the detector performance.
-For a coherent receiver, the received signal after the matched filter has the following form
+Now we will perform the detection and check the detector operation.
+For a coherent receiver, the received signal after a matched filter has the form

 y = mf'*x; # применение согласованного фильтра;

-The sufficient statistic, i.e. the value used for comparison with the detection threshold, for a coherent detector is the real part of the received signal after the matched filter, i.e,
+A sufficient statistic, i.e. the value used for comparison with the detection threshold, for a coherent detector is the real part of the received signal after the matched filter, i.e.,

 z = real(y);

-Suppose we want to fix $Pfa$ at $10^{-3}$.
-Given sufficient statistics $z$, the decision rule is as follows
+Suppose that we want to fix at the level of .
+Given sufficient statistics The decision-making rule looks like this

-where the threshold $T$ is related to $Pfa$ as follows:
+where is the threshold associated with as follows:

 In this equation, N is the signal power and M is the gain of the matched filter.
-Note that T is the signal threshold after the matched filter and NM is the noise power after the matched filter, so $T/√ (NM)$ can be thought of as the ratio between signal and noise magnitudes, i.e., it is related to the signal-to-noise ratio, SNR.
-Since SNR is usually referred to as the ratio between signal and noise power, given the units of each quantity in this expression, we can see that
+Note that T is the threshold of the signal after the matched filter, and NM is the noise power after the matched filter, so It can be considered as the ratio between the magnitude of the signal and the noise, i.e. it is related to the signal-to-noise ratio, SNR.
+Since SNR is usually referred to as the ratio between signal power and noise, given the units of measurement of each quantity in this expression, we can see that

-Since N and M are fixed after selecting the noise and signal waveform, there is a correspondence between T and SNR.
-Given that T is the threshold of the signal, SNR can be viewed as the threshold of the signal-to-noise ratio.
+Since N and M are fixed after selecting the shape of the noise and signal, there is a correspondence between T and SNR.
+Given that T is the threshold of the signal, SNR can be considered as the threshold of the signal-to-noise ratio.
 Thus, the threshold equation can be rewritten as

-The required SNR threshold at complex white Gaussian noise for the NP detector can be calculated using the npwgnthresh function as follows:
+The required SNR threshold for complex white Gaussian noise for the NP detector can be calculated using the npwgnthresh function as follows:

 Pfa = 1e-3;